 Three Times as Many Women Get Migraines

 This causes a stigma for both men and women.
 For men, the stigma is that migraines are perceived as a female disease (despite the fact that about 6% of adult males have this condition).
-Men, therefore, often try to hide the fact that they get migraines.
+Men, therefore, often try to hide the fact that they get them.
 They may also face additional criticism for suffering from migraines.

 The stigma for women stems from the fact that fewer men have the condition.
 Therefore, it fosters the idea that women are more prone to health problems.
 Keep in mind, however, that the discrepancy can have a number of different causes.
-For example, men may avoid diagnosis and migraine treatment due to the stigma.
+For example, men may avoid diagnosis and treatment due to the stigma.
 Also, hormone fluctuations can trigger migraine attacks.
 Thus, it may just be more obvious when a woman has migraines because she has them more often due to the natural hormone changes that take place in the body from month to month and during pregnancy or menopause.

 Everyone Has Their Suggestions on How to Get Rid of Migraines

 Most people who get migraines are sick of hearing about what worked for someone else.
 This can make it tough to offer a suggestion.
 However, the feeling is understandable because there is little evidence that shows the benefits of most natural remedies such as a diet to relieve migraines.
 Even medicines designed for migraines have very different results from person to person and may just be an expensive way to end up with unwanted side effects.